Lucio Blanco: Biography

-In February 1913, a conservative coup d’état removed Francisco Madero as President and established General Victoriano Huerta as the new President.
+In February 1913, a conservative coup d’état removed Madero as President and established General Victoriano Huerta as the new President.
 Governor Carranza of Coahuila elected not to support this new government, and organized a resistance.
 Lucio Blanco was an early supporter of this revolt, and he received a commission as colonel in the Constitutional Forces.

 Initially, Governor Carranza attempted to lead his revolt in the field, but his results were not successful.
 Early successes in this revolt came not from forces under Carranza’s direct command, but other forces in Sonora and Chihuahua.
 The exception was Lucio Blanco.
 In April 1913, Blanco had his first battlefield victory when he took the city of Aldamas, Tamaulipas, from forces loyal to Huerta.
 By the end of the month, he controlled a substantial portion of the country side of the state of Tamaulipas.
 His most important triumph was the taking of the border city of Matamoros from federal troops on June 4, 1913, the first major victory of the Constitutionalists.
 His soldiers, however, committed atrocities for which Blanco was blamed.

 Carranza promoted Blanco to the rank of brigadier general for having taken the city of Matamoros, but this early glory was short lived.
 In July 1913, Carranza appointed Pablo González commander the new department of the Northeast, bypassing Blanco.
 Slighted, Blanco refused to cooperate with González, and remained in Matamoros as a military governor, in command of 1,800 soldiers, most stationed in Matamoros.

 On August 30, 1913, Blanco, on his own initiative, distributed the lands of the hacienda Los Borregos, belonging to Félix Díaz, nephew of the old dictator, to the peons living on the hacienda, thus being the first to implement an agrarian reform distribution in the Revolution.
 For this, Emiliano Zapata wrote to him, congratulating him for his actions; this started a correspondence friendship with Zapata.
 Carranza, however, was disappointed with Blanco’s action, and accused him of exceeding his authority.
 As punishment, Blanco was recalled and ordered to Sonora to serve under General Álvaro Obregón.
 Blanco’s regiment was placed under the command of General Pablo González.
 This action by Carranza prevented Blanco from becoming a national hero, alongside Francisco Villa and Emiliano Zapata.